pgphi/EdTechPred/Readme.md

 Contact: Philipp.ganster95@gmail.com

+Link to Streamlit.io: https://pgphi-edtechpred-main-wq4fsw.streamlitapp.com/

+Link to Heroku:

 ___

 ### About this Project

     War has direct impact on our daily lives.
 Especially the economy.
-    Moreover due to high imports from russia, germany suffers an explosion in gas prices for the past months, hence the decreased supply from various reasons.
+    Moreover due to high gas imports from russia, germany suffers an explosion in gas prices for the past months, hence the decreased supply from various reasons.

     In order to help households to make better financial decisions and ease financial uncertainty, in this Project we predict the gas price and gas costs.
+    Also I try to explain in a clear way what the model is about.

+    The Story is build around our hobbies.

     The 2 regressor variables are:
     - x1 = Time (control variable)